vuminhtue/SMU_SuperPOD_101/_episodes/15_Ollama.md

 - The model like LLAMA3 450B can easily consumes 200gb storage of your PCs, so we have that saved locally for user to just load and run it
 - Ollama version 0.12 has been pre-installed as module on M3/SuperPOD, making it easier to work with

-## How to use Ollama on HPC: M3/SuperPOD
+## How to use Ollama on HPC: M3/SuperPOD terminal?

 ### Step 1: request a compute node with 1 GPU: